Elizabeth (Ghost song)

-"Elizabeth" is a song by the Swedish rock band Ghost.
-The track was released as the lead single from the group's first studio album Opus Eponymous.
+"Elizabeth" is the debut single by the Swedish rock band Ghost.
+It was released in 2010 as the lead single from the group's debut studio album Opus Eponymous.

 Background and release

 The song "Elizabeth" is about Elizabeth Báthory.
 In 2010, the band produced a three-track demo and the vinyl-only single "Elizabeth", before releasing their first studio album, Opus Eponymous, on October 18, 2010.